qbx2/tauri-with-openblocks-poc/README.md

 ### TL;DR: Use `window.__TAURI_INVOKE__`

 Openblocks provides `openblocks-sdk` which supports embedding the app as React component.
 In this example, I embedded [this app](https://cloud.openblocks.dev/apps/63c2aa9b4c12c9123f95f4b4/preview) to tauri frontend.
 Also, I [edited css](./src/App.css) to fit body to viewport.
-Although I provided `appId` to `openblocks-sdk` to embed the app, openblocks developers will want to make it accept `appDsl` instead to get rid out of communication with their server.
+Although I provided `appId` to `openblocks-sdk` to embed the app, we can pass `appDsl` instead to get rid out of communication with their server.
+For more information, check out the branch [appdsl](https://github.com/qbx2/tauri-with-openblocks-poc/tree/appdsl).

 Openblocks supports `JavaScriptQuery` which allows us to execute arbitary code on frontend.
 Now we can let it invoke tauri using `window.__TAURI_INVOKE__`.
 That's all.